CatarinaMiranda/girlsInITC/README.md

 1. [The Simple Frontend](/udacity-c3-frontend)
 A basic Ionic client web application which consumes the RestAPI Backend.
 2. [The RestAPI Feed Backend](/udacity-c3-restapi-feed), a Node-Express feed microservice.
-3. [The RestAPI User Backend](/udacity-c3-restapi-user), a Node-Express user microservice.

 ## Getting Setup